 - Ten Symptoms of Early Stage Alzheimer's

 - Ten Tips for Communicating with an Alzheimer’s Patient

 Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
-Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
-The Alzheimer's Reading Knowledge Base contains more than 4,000 articles, and the ARR has more than 343,000 links on the Internet.
+Bob is a recognized expert, writer, speaker, and influencer in the Alzheimer's and Dementia Community worldwide.
+The ARR Knowledge Base contains more than 4,600 articles, and 349,000 links on the Internet.
 Bob lives in Delray Beach, FL.To learn more about Alzheimer's and dementia visit the Alzheimer's Reading Room Knowledge Base